josephcozad/adserver/README.md

 ** Forecast **

-The micro service support calculating impression forecasts for a specific zone using the following URL.
+The micro service supports calculating impression forecasts for a specific zone using the following URL.

 http://localhost:8080/adserver/services/forecast/<ZONE_ID>?toDate="YYYY-MM-DD"